Thomascountz/thomascountz/_posts/2018-07-11-ownership-in-rust-part-2.md

 The syntax here is a bit specific, but we see that first we need to declare a mutable variable `let mut string`.
 Then when we pass a mutable reference, using `&mut`.
 Finally, we use `&mut` in the function’s signature to explicitly state that our function accepts a mutable reference.

-Now, we can still ensure that only `main()` is the responsibly for deallocating `string`, while also allowing other functions to mutate `string`!
+Now, we can still ensure that only `main()` is responsible for deallocating `string`, while also allowing other functions to mutate `string`!

 ---